nikclayton/powercoders.org/site/content/city/lausanne.md

 title: Lausanne
 section_title: Lausanne
 text: >-
-  <h4 class="center">Powercoders Lausanne (005) will start in April 2019.
+  <h4 class="center">Powercoders Lausanne (005) started in April 2019.
 It is
-  adressed to the French-speaking part of Switzerland.</h4>
+  addressed to the French-speaking part of Switzerland.</h4>
 events:
   - call_to_action: Join
     header: Career Day in Bern